mferrari0/Fake-News-Detection/README.md

 ## Approaches

+### Preprocessing
+I did a text pre-processing by doing the the following:

+- Removing HTML characters
+- Converting accented characters
+- Fixing contractions
+- Removing special characters

-At first I loaded and prepocessed the data.
-I also divided the data into train and test set.
+then I divided the data into train and test set.

-Then I tried 4 different models:

 ### Bag of Words + Logistic Regression